Random Scaling of Emergent Capabilities: Synthetic Length Generalization Tasks

 \subsection{Bimodality Emerges Abruptly}

 The previous section showed that bimodal performance distributions produce emergent scaling curves for \textit{individual seeds}.
-We next analyze how the \emph{distribution itself} evolves across scales.
-As shown in Figure~\ref{fig:rev_add_histograms}, the performance distribution starts as unimodal at the smallest scale, where no models can length generalize.
-Larger scales yield a bimodal distribution where most of the probability mass is ultimately placed on successful length generalizing runs.
+We next show that the \emph{distribution itself} can change suddenly at certain scales.
+As shown in Fig.~\ref{fig:rev_add_histograms}, the performance distribution starts as unimodal at the smallest scale, where no models can length generalize.
+Larger scales yield a bimodal distribution where most of the probability mass is ultimately placed on successful (i.e., length-generalizing) runs.
 A priori, there could be a smooth evolution between these two distributions in which probability mass from failing runs gradually shifts towards higher performance metrics, eventually splitting into a clear separate cluster.
 We find instead that the shift from unimodal to bimodal is abrupt and instantly polarized into low and high clusters.
-In Appendix Figure~\ref{fig:count_fix_depth_1} we show that models fail to generalize when fixing depth to be one layer even when scaling width (despite having perfect in-distribution accuracy).
+In Appx.
+Fig.~\ref{fig:count_fix_depth_1}, we confirm that models fail to generalize when fixing depth to be one layer even when scaling width (despite having perfect in-distribution accuracy), illustrating that the length-general function is suddenly learnable at sufficient depth.

-To track the evolution of the performance distribution across scales, we plot the Wasserstein-L2 distance of each distribution relative to that of the final, largest model scale when separately fixing width and depth.
-In Figure~\ref{fig:rev_add_wasserstein} we see that there is a sharp decrease in the W2 distance for scaling with a fixed width, quantifying the sudden appearance of highly successful runs when model depth reaches 3 layers or model width reaches 2 heads.
-These sudden changes identify the moment when a new capability is unlocked, as the distribution transitions abruptly from unimodal on one extreme to bimodal at both extremes.
+To track the evolution of the performance distribution across scales, we plot the Wasserstein-L2 distance of each scale's distribution relative to that of the final, largest model scale.
+In Fig.~\ref{fig:combined_results}\textit{c} we see a sharp decrease in the W2 distance, marking the sudden appearance of highly successful runs when model depth reaches 3 layers or model width reaches 2 heads.
+These sudden changes identify the moment when a new capability is unlocked, as the distribution transitions abruptly from unimodal to bimodal.
 We posit that this transition marks the \textbf{minimum capacity} required to learn the task.
-We also mark the point in each trend where the mode in Figure~\ref{fig:rev_add_quantiles} (top left) increases sharply.
-We posit that it may be misleading to draw conclusions about minimal model capacity on a specific task using single runs at each scale, whereas distributional metrics correctly predict the sudden appearance of probability mass placed on successful runs.
+We also mark the point in each trend where the mode in Fig.~\ref{fig:rev_add_quantiles} (top left) increases sharply.
+We argue that one can draw misleading conclusions about minimal model capacity when only studying using single runs at each scale, whereas \textit{distributional statistics correctly identify the minimum capacity that a skill requires}.